MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DownloadRestrictions
   #### Allow download restrictions

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Configures the type of downloads that Microsoft Edge completely blocks, without letting users override the security decision.

-Set 'Block dangerous downloads' (1) to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings.
+Set 'BlockDangerousDownloads' to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings.

-Set 'Block potentially dangerous or unwanted downloads' (2) to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of potentially dangerous or unwanted downloads.
+Set 'BlockPotentiallyDangerousDownloads' to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of potentially dangerous or unwanted downloads.

-Set 'Block all downloads' (3) to block all downloads.
+Set 'BlockAllDownloads' to block all downloads.

-If you don't configure this policy or set the 'No special restrictions' (0) option, the downloads go through the usual security restrictions based on Microsoft Defender SmartScreen analysis results.
+If you don't configure this policy or set the 'DefaultDownloadSecurity' option, the downloads go through the usual security restrictions based on Microsoft Defender SmartScreen analysis results.

 Note that these restrictions apply to downloads from web page content, as well as the 'download link...' context menu option.
 These restrictions don't apply to saving or downloading the currently displayed page, nor do they apply to the Save as PDF option from the printing options.

 See [https://go.microsoft.com/fwlink/?linkid=2094934](https://go.microsoft.com/fwlink/?linkid=2094934) for more info on Microsoft Defender SmartScreen.

+Policy options mapping:

-* 0 = No special restrictions
+* DefaultDownloadSecurity (0) = No special restrictions

-* 1 = Block dangerous downloads
+* BlockDangerousDownloads (1) = Block dangerous downloads

-* 2 = Block potentially dangerous downloads
+* BlockPotentiallyDangerousDownloads (2) = Block potentially dangerous or unwanted downloads

-* 3 = Block all downloads
+* BlockAllDownloads (3) = Block all downloads

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes